formalism-labs/devka/README.md

 <p align="center">
   <img src="docs/devka.png" alt="Logo" />
 </p>
 <h1 align="center">Devka</h1>

 ### What is Devka?
 **Devka** is an interactive automation toolset for developers.
+It is pronouced `/ˈdɛv.kə/`.
+You can try, at your own risk, pronouncing it according to its Russian origins.

 ### It can help you to:
 * Neatly arrange the configuration of your machines (physical and virtual) and containers.